Understanding Light Spectrum for Indoor Growing

 LED Lights

-LED lights offer the most control over spectrum.
+LED lights offer the most control over the spectrum.
 Benefits include:

 - Customizable spectrum options